MV Struma: Sinking

 In 1941 the New Zionist Organisation and the Betar Zionist youth movement chartered Struma from Jean Pandelis to take Jewish refugees from Romania to Palestine.
 On 12 December 1941 she left the port of Constanța in Romania carrying 10 crew and about 781 refugees.
 Her diesel engine was not working so a tug towed Struma out to sea.
 She drifted overnight while her crew tried in vain to start her engine.
 She transmitted distress signals and on 13 December the tug returned and the tug's crew repaired Strumas engine in exchange for the passengers' wedding rings.
 Struma then got under way but by 15 December her engine had failed again and she was towed into Istanbul in Turkey.

-While Turkish mechanics made unsuccessful attempts to repair Strumas engine, there was a 10-week impasse between British diplomats and Turkish officials over the fate of the refugees.
-Because of Arab and Zionist unrest in Palestine, Britain was determined to minimise Jewish immigration to Palestine under the terms of the White Paper of 1939.
-Under pressure from Britain, Turkey denied the refugees permission to come ashore.
-One pregnant refugee who suffered a miscarriage was allowed to disembark and admitted to an Istanbul hospital.
+While Turkish mechanics made unsuccessful attempts to repair Strumas engine, Turkish officials informed their British counterparts that they would not allow Strumas passengers to land unless Britain permitted them to emigrate to Palestine.
+As the passengers were attempting to illegally immigrate to Palestine in violation of the restrictions laid out in the White Paper of 1939, British diplomats informed the Turkish government no such permission would be given.
+Following weeks of negotiation, the British agreed to honour the expired Palestinian immigration visas that a few passengers possessed, allowing them to travel to Palestine overland.
+With the help of several sympathetic residents of Istanbul, a few passengers managed to escape into Turkey.
+One woman, Madeea Solomonovici, was admitted to an Istanbul hospital after she had miscarried.